EpicEric/sandhole/book/src/faq.md

 Use `ssh -p 2222 -J sandhole.com.br:2222 mysshserver.com` (replace the ports with Sandhole's SSH port if not using the default `2222`).

-If you'd like to avoid typing out the proxy jump command every time, make sure to edit your SSH config file (usually `~/.ssh/config`) and add the following entry (changing the port where appropriate):
+If you'd like to avoid typing out the proxy jump command every time, edit your SSH config file (usually `~/.ssh/config`) and add the following entry (changing the port where appropriate):

 ```ssh-config
 Host mysshserver.com